National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 ## Voice of Narrator

-The next afternoon you are chatting with your institution's Navigator.^[This role may be called something differently at your institution;
+The next afternoon you are chatting with your institution's navigator.^[ This "navigator" role may be called something differently at your institution;
 the roles are defined below in @sec-story-team.
 If your institution doesn't support this position, we suggest starting with the [N3C Office Hours](support.md#sec-support-office) or other avenues of [support](support.md).]
 She organized the local N3C presentation and invited any interested attendees to contact her.
 :::